-We regularly represent clients whose companies aren’t recognizable by name or products to the average person on the street, yet they employ people and generate profits.
-When they post jobs, we often hear that response is disappointing by way of quantity in addition to quality which is why they then enlist our support.
-When we approach qualified candidates and ask why they didn’t apply directly to our clients’ own postings, we often learn that one reason was simply a lack of awareness of the company.
+We regularly represent clients whose companies aren’t recognizable by name or products to the average person on the street.
+Yet they employ people and generate profits.
+When they post jobs, we often hear that the response is disappointing by way of quantity in addition to quality which is why they then enlist our support.
+When we approach qualified candidates and ask why they didn’t apply directly to our clients’ own postings.
+We often learn that one reason was simply a lack of awareness of the company.
 These days, candidates, especially employed candidates, tend to be cautious and highly selective about exploring employment opportunities.
 They’ve been RIF’d in the past, seen companies close and know there are companies who survived the recession but are fragile so sometimes “the devil you know is better than the devil you don’t know”. .

-The following article by Minda Zetlin we found on www.inc.com, encourages companies to improve their brand in the eyes of candidates.
-Naturally, it suggests website utilization, but many of our clients are local divisions or plants of larger corporations and their corporate website often doesn’t display the local plant/division well, if at all.
+The following article by Minda Zetlin we found on www.inc.com.
+Encourages companies to improve their brand in the eyes of candidates.
+Naturally, it suggests website utilization, but many of our clients are local divisions or plants of larger corporations.
+And their corporate website often doesn’t display the local plant/division well, if at all.
 That being said, candidates should see consistency with corporate brand messages when they interview for the local opportunity.
-Again, we’re able to tell the story of our local client relative to its corporate membership, to build its brand in the eyes of candidates.
+Again, we’re able to tell the story of our local client relative to its corporate membership.
+In order to build its brand in the eyes of candidates.

 Enjoy the Article! ~ Jim Fairfax